Hunting and shooting in the United Kingdom: Game animals

 Bolt action rifles are used for deer stalking.
-This may take on moors, or in woodland.
-Deer hunted in the UK are red deer, roe deer, fallow deer, sika deer, muntjac, water deer, and hybrids of these deers.
+This may be carried out on moors, or in woodland.
+Deer hunted in the UK are red deer, roe deer, fallow deer, sika deer, muntjac, water deer, and hybrids of these deer.

 Only certain 'quarry' species of wildfowl may legally be shot in the UK, and are protected under the Wildlife and Countryside Act 1981.
 These are mallard, Eurasian wigeon, teal, pochard, shoveler, pintail, gadwall, goldeneye, tufted duck, Canada goose, greylag goose and pink-footed goose.
 Other common quarry targets for the wildfowler include the common snipe.
 Eurasian coot and moorhen are also shot, but not as much as in the past; they have a closed season that follows the wildfowl season and are classed as game.

-Although there is no close season for hare outside Northern Ireland, the Hares Preservation Act 1892 (55 & 56 Vict. c.
+Although there is no close season for brown hare in England and Wales, the Hares Preservation Act 1892 (55 & 56 Vict. c.
 8) makes it illegal to sell, or offer to sell, hare between 1 March and 31 July.
+A close season for brown hare was introduced in Scotland in 2012.

 The aforementioned species are those primarily pursued for game shooting.
 To this list can be added birds as the feral pigeon, jay, magpie, carrion crow, jackdaw and rook, wood pigeon, woodcock, snipe, and the Golden plover.
 Mammals as the European rabbit are also hunted.

 Black grouse are no longer shot regularly, due to a continuing decline in numbers and those that are shot are most likely to be females mistaken for red grouse.
 Capercaillie are also no longer shot in the UK, as they are now protected due to a long-term decline in population.